nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Editing a client without a policy

    1. Prerequisites: Display persons using the `list` command or other alternative commands such as `find`.
-Atleast one person in the list.
+At least one person in the list.
 The person to be edited is specified using their index number in the shown list.
       At least one parameter must be specified.
 If the policy is to be edited successfully, all four parameters must be specified or an error message is shown.

    1. Test case: `edit 2`<br>
       Expected: Error details shown in the status message.
 Timestamp in the status bar is updated.
 Status bar remains the same.

    1. Test case: `edit 2 n/Alfred a/Batcave`<br>
       Expected: Details of the edited person are shown in the status message.
 Timestamp in the status bar as well as the displayed list are updated.

    1. Test case: `edit 2 c/Apple`<br>
      Expected: Error details shown in the status message.
 Timestamp in the status bar is updated.
 Status bar remains the same.

    1. Test case: `edit 2 c/Apple pn/1234 pi/10-10-2003 pe/10-10-2004`<br>
      Expected: Details of the edited person are shown in the status message.
 Timestamp in the status bar as well as the displayed list are updated.

    1. Other incorrect delete commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.
 Error details shown in the status message.
 Timestamp in the status bar is updated.
 Status bar remains the same.

 1. Editing a client with a policy

-    1. Prerequisites: Atleast one client must be displayed.
+    1. Prerequisites: At least one client must be displayed.
 The person to be edited is specified using their index number in the shown list.
        At least one parameter must be specified.
 Not all policy parameters must be specified, but if one of the edits is the same as the respective default value, then the entire policy is deleted.

     1. Test case: `edit 2 pn/6969`<br>
        The person at index 2 is edited with changes to `Policy Number`.
 Details of the edited person are shown in the status message.
 Timestamp in the status bar as well as the displayed list are updated.

     1. Test case: `edit 2 pn/NOPOLICY`<br>
        Expected: NOPOLICY is the default Policy Number value.
-The person at index 2 is edited with changes to all four policy parameters to default value such that there is `NO POLICY FOUND`.
+The person at index 2 is edited with changes to all four policy parameters to default value such that there is `No Policy Found`.
    Details of the edited person are shown in the status message.
 Timestamp in the status bar as well as the displayed list are updated.

 ### Finding a person

 1. Prerequisites: Display persons using the `list` command or other alternative commands such as `find`.
-Atleast one person in the list.
+At least one person in the list.
        At least one parameter must be specified.
 Using find with default policy parameters will yield no results.

 1. Test case: `find` <br>
     Expected: Error details shown in the status message.
 Timestamp in the status bar is updated.
-Status bar as well the dispalyed list remains the same.
+Status bar as well the displayed list remains the same.

 1. Test case: `find pn/NOPOLICY` <br>
        Expected: NOPOLICY is the default Policy Number value.
 Successful find command call is shown in the status message.
 No clients are displayed.